Where are they now? Barcelona’s 8 La Masia debutants from 08-09

 In 2013, his lack of game-time at the Nou Camp saw Thiago depart to join Bayern Munich under their new coach – a certain Pep Guardiola.

-In three seasons together in Germany, the pair won all three Bundesliga titles, with Thiago adding two more to his collection since Guardiola’s departure, racking up more than 150 appearances for Bayern.
+In three seasons together in Germany, the pair won all three Bundesliga titles, with Thiago adding four more to his collection (plus a Champions League in a second treble of his career) since Guardiola’s departure, racking up more than 200 appearances for Bayern.

 Torres had played under Guardiola for the B team and was handed his first-team debut at the end of Guardiola’s first season in charge, in that defeat to Mallorca, but he made only one more appearance before being sold to Malaga that summer.